JasperSpilliaert/CSBE-2025/Web/Secure Share.md

 Here is the code of the server:

-It's a whitebox challenge, here is the source code of the application:

 ```py
 from flask import Flask, request, render_template, redirect, url_for, session, abort, flash
 from functools import wraps